aferrodelgado/project-3/README.md

   - Workers with only a high school diploma earn around $30,000 annually, while those with a PhD earn over $100,000 on average.

 <br><br> <!-- Add two line breaks-->

+- **Analysis & Conclusion:**
+The demand for data science skills remains robust, particularly in tech-driven cities and growing industries.
+However, while mid-level and senior professionals are benefiting from increasing salaries and job opportunities, entry-level workers face challenges, with stagnant wages and limited access to high-paying roles.
+While data science remains a promising field with growing opportunities, entry-level professionals may need to navigate a competitive landscape with careful consideration of education, skill development, and strategic positioning to maximize their career prospects.
+This project highlights the dynamic nature of the data science job market and the critical factors influencing career opportunities and compensation in today’s economy.

 - **Ethical Considerations:**
 Throughout the "Analysis of Job Market Trends in the United States" project, special attention has been given to ensure the ethical use of data and transparency in the analysis process.
 The project exclusively utilizes publicly available data sources and does not include any personally identifiable information.
 In presenting trends and insights, we avoid using biased interpretations to ensure our findings are accurate and impartial.
 The results of this analysis are shared in a manner that respects the diversity of industries and professions, without reinforcing harmful stereotypes or biases.
 Ethical principles of data integrity and fairness have been maintained to the expected standards.